Diamond Sunrise

 1. Report.
 Any member may report a concern to any Guide or council member.

 2. Investigation.
-The concern is investigated by at least two members of the Council of Guides (or High Council, if the accused is Level 4 or above).
+The concern is investigated by at least two members of the Inner Council (or High Council, if the accused is Level 4 or above, or for any Tier 4 matter).
 The accused is informed and given the opportunity to respond.

 4. Appeal.
 The member may appeal to the next higher governance body within 14 days.

 5. Documentation.
-All disciplinary actions are documented in sealed records accessible only to the investigating council.
+All disciplinary actions are documented in sealed records accessible only to the investigating council; Tier 4 records are accessible only to the High Council.

 Emergency Measures: If a member poses an immediate threat to another member's safety, a Guide or any Level 4 or higher member may temporarily suspend the member's access pending investigation.
-This emergency suspension must be reviewed by the Council of Guides within 72 hours.
+This emergency suspension must be reviewed by the Inner Council within 72 hours.
+If the Council cannot review within 72 hours, the suspension lifts automatically.
+The Council may re-impose the suspension with a formal vote at its next meeting, but a member may not be held in unreviewable suspension.

-Advancement Denial: If a member's advancement is denied, the denying council must provide written reasons and a minimum timeline for re-application (not less than 3 months).
+Advancement Denial: If a member's advancement is denied, the denying council must provide written reasons and a minimum timeline for re-application (not less than 3 months at Levels 1 through 4).
 The member may appeal the denial under the standard appeal process (Section 1, Right to Appeal).

-Reinstatement: A removed member may petition for reinstatement after a minimum of 12 months from the date of removal.
+Reinstatement (Tier 3 only): A member removed under Tier 3 may petition for reinstatement after a minimum of 12 months from the date of removal.
 The petition is heard by the council that ordered the removal (or its successor).
 Reinstatement requires a 2/3 majority vote.
-If reinstated, the member re-enters at the Wanderer level regardless of their former rank.
+If reinstated, the member re-enters at the Postulant level regardless of their former rank.
 Previous advancement is not automatically restored.
+Tier 4 Permanent Exclusion carries no reinstatement pathway.

 Post-Removal Status: Upon removal, a member loses all titles, access to the member portal, Discord channels, and proprietary materials.
 Personal data is handled in accordance with Article IV, Section 1 (Right to Data).
 The member's contributions to curriculum and original works remain available to the order under the license granted in Article X.